Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part2.md

 ![ApiKey](./Images/0_tdg_openweathermap.PNG "ApiKey")

-## Step 1 - Create Terminal Project

-We have two options here:
-* using local hub for testing (currently only available for .NET terminals)
-* using one of public hubs, for example fr8.co

-For our first terminal we will use local hub.
+Decide on how you'll [test against a Hub](https://github.com/Fr8org/Fr8Core/blob/FR-3375/Docs/ForDevelopers/DevelopmentGuides/Terminal%20-%20Testing%20and%20Operations.md)For this terminal we will run a local hub.

-The easiest way to start is clone [Fr8 public repository](https://github.com/Fr8org/Fr8.NET "Fr8 public repository")  containing hub and common terminals.
+## Step 1 - Clone the Fr8 repo.
+Clone [Fr8](https://github.com/Fr8org/Fr8.NET "Fr8 public repository").
+This repository contains the Hub and a bunch of Terminals.
-After that we will have solution tree looks like this:
+After doing so, your solution tree should look like this:

 ![Fr8 Solution](./Images/1_tdg_defualutRepo.PNG "Fr8 solution tree")

-Now we can add project to **Terminals** folder.
-In order to do it we use VS project template.
+## Step 2 - Create a new project in VS.
-Add *New Project* and type *fr8* in search box, you should see online template
+We recommend using the Fr8 Visual Studio Project Template.
+Add *New Project* and type *Fr8* in search box, you should see online template

  ![Fr8 Terminal Template](./Images/2_tdg_projectTemplate.PNG "Fr8 Terminal Template")

-Enter a name of the terminal you want to build (it could looks like terminal%ServiceName%), after that you got new project:
+Enter a name of the terminal you want to build (it could look like terminal%ServiceName%).
+This will generate:

 ![Fr8 terminal](./Images/3_tdg_terminalProject.PNG "Fr8 terminal")

-## Step 2 - Fill terminal information
+## Step 3 - Specify your TerminalData Information

-Point your attention to **TerminalData.cs** file, here we have general information about our terminal:
+The TerminalData class, which can be found in the root of Terminal projects, contains information about your Terminal and any Web Services it works with.

     namespace terminalOpenWeatherMap
     {